jasonjgeiger/VoiceAPI/README.md

    chmod +x install.sh
    ./install.sh
    ```
-   - The script will install all required system and Python dependencies.
+   - The script will install all required system and Python dependencies, including [gunicorn](https://gunicorn.org/) for production use.
    - You will be prompted to enter your ElevenLabs API key (if not already set).
 This key will be saved to a `.env` file in the project directory.
-   - **After installation, you will be prompted to set up VoiceAPI as a systemd service to run in the background.**
+   - **After installation, you will be prompted to set up VoiceAPI as a systemd service to run in the background using gunicorn.**

 3. **If you do not use the systemd service:**
    - **Load your environment variables:**
      ```bash
      source .env
      ```
-   - **Run the server manually:**
+   - **Run the server with gunicorn (recommended for production):**
      ```bash
+     gunicorn --bind 0.0.0.0:5000 script:app
+     ```
+   - The server will start on port 5000.
+   - **For development only:**
+     ```bash
      python3 script.py
      ```
-   - The server will start on port 5000.
+     (You may see a warning about the Flask development server.
+Use gunicorn for production.)

 ## Running as a Background Service (systemd)
-If you choose to set up the systemd service during installation, VoiceAPI will run in the background and start automatically on boot.
+If you choose to set up the systemd service during installation, VoiceAPI will run in the background using gunicorn and start automatically on boot.

 **Service management commands:**
 - Check status:   `sudo systemctl status voiceapi`